RichaGupta1901/Lip-Reading-in-Native-Language/README.md

 Due to the lack of publicly accessible Hindi language lip-reading datasets, we created our custom dataset consisting of videos of 20 subjects speaking a pre-selected script.
 On this data, we performed pre-processing and extracted features for model training.
 Random forest classifier achieved an optimistic training accuracy of 34.125% for predicting a sentence consisting of 10 words.

+We have used the shape_predictor_68_face_landmarks.dat pre-trained model to get the lip landmarks.